-A recent study conducted by Millennial Branding, a Gen Y research and consulting firm, surveyed employers from across the country.
-The study found that "half of employers are either currently accepting applications from high school students for internships or plan to this year, and nearly half of high school students are participating in internships for the purpose of advancing themselves professionally."
+Millennial Branding, a millennial research and consulting firm, surveyed employers from across the country.
+They found that "half of employers are either currently accepting applications from high school students for internships or plan to this year, and nearly half of high school students are participating in internships for the purpose of advancing themselves professionally."
 That means that although companies are currently developing their pipelines to include high school students, half of the high school population still remains untapped.
-With about 50% capacity left within the high school talent pool, companies need to begin implementing programs that attract promising high school students sooner rather than later.
+With about 50 percent capacity left within the high school talent pool, companies need to begin implementing programs that attract promising high school students sooner rather than later.

 The competition, of course, will heat up, making it more difficult to attract top high school talent.
 Companies that get ahead of the curve to create and implement a high school internship program will have a more successful recruiting outlook in the future.